MEET DEBORA ALLEN, BART DIRECTOR

-The voters of central Contra Costa noticed my determination to bring change to BART and re-elected me in 2020 to the BART Board of Directors representing District 1.
-I won by 64% of the vote in a 3 way race, despite the active involvement of some other Board Directors who recruited, funded and coached my opponent.
-An estimated $150K was spent by labor unions alone to unseat me.
+The voters of central Contra Costa noticed my determination to bring change to BART and re-elected me overwhelmingly in 2020, despite active opposition from BART labor unions and 6 of 9 sitting BART Board Directors.
+They recruited, funded and coached my opponent.
+An estimated $150K was spent by public employee labor unions alone to unseat me.
+The current board President contributed $20K to my opponent.

-I knew when I began my first term in office that the nation’s fifth largest transit agency faced difficult challenges.
-I stepped up to tackle them with determination and I still do that today.
-I also knew I would be outnumbered and to make change would be a tremendous uphill battle.
-It still is, but I continue to diligently work to keep the conversation focused on fiscal sanity and common sense.
+I knew when I began my first term in office that BART faced difficult challenges.
+I stepped up to tackle them with determination and I will continue to do that to the end of my term this December.
+I also knew I would be outnumbered and to make change would be a tremendous climb uphill pushing a wheelbarrow full of rocks.
+It still is, but I will continue to diligently work to keep the conversation focused on sound fiscal policy and common sense and I will work closely with incoming Director Rinn during the transition.

-The pandemic and the resulting economic devastation from a 90% loss of ridership have only compounded these challenges.
-While I’ve managed to bring oversight and accountability to the agency during my first five years on the board, much work remains to bring BART to a place of financial and operable stability.
+The pandemic and the resulting economic devastation from the over 50% loss of ridership, have only compounded these challenges.
+While I’ve managed to bring oversight and accountability to the agency during my first 8 years on the board (from a minority position), much work remains to bring BART to a place of financial and operable stability, as we face perpetual annual structural deficits of over $350 million and growing.

 DA_Sig_2.jpg